21beckem/20-Sided/docs/README.md

-# 20-Sided
+# Dragon's Quill
 Your next D&D Teammate

 ## Project Description

-20-Sided is a Dungeons & Dragons focused web application centered around virtual tabletop functionality.
+Dragon's Quill is a Dungeons & Dragons focused web application centered around virtual tabletop functionality.
 It provides a comprehensive platform for D&D players and Dungeon Masters to create, manage, and share interactive maps for their gaming sessions.

 ### Core Features